This page is about accounts receivable insurance for domestic sales made within the USA.

-Over the past 20 years Meridian Finance Group has helped hundreds of companies increase their sales using accounts receivable insurance.
+Over the past 25 years Meridian Finance Group has helped hundreds of companies increase their sales using accounts receivable insurance.

-All policies brokered by Meridian are backed by top-rated credit insurance companies.
+All policies brokered by Meridian are backed by top-rated insurance companies.
 We offer policies from every underwriter, enabling us to quote the most competitive terms and premium rates in the market.

-Policies from credit insurance companies can help facilitate the “true sale” of your receivables per FASB 140, on a case-by-case basis or in the context of a formal asset securitization.
+Policies from trade credit insurance companies can help facilitate the “true sale” of your receivables per FASB 140, on a case-by-case basis or in the context of a formal asset securitization.